askorama/orama-plugin-strapi/README.md

 ## Installation

-- Create a new Strapi project with `yarn create strapi-app my-strapi-project --quickstart`, or go to your existing project.
+- Go to your existing project or create a new Strapi project with `yarn create strapi-app my-strapi-project --quickstart`.
-- Create a folder `src/plugins` if doesn't already exist.
+- Create a folder `src/plugins` if it doesn't already exist.
 - Install Orama Strapi plugin by downloading or cloning this repo into `src/plugins`.
 - Configure the plugin in the `config/plugins.js` file.

 ```js
 // config/plugins.js